New York Rental Agreement Templates

 note

 These forms are a starting point for making a rental agreement.
-They are not intended as a substitute for legal counsel.
-They may require revision by a lawyer before they are suitable for any specific rental situation.
+They are not a substitute for legal counsel.
+They may require review by a lawyer before they are suitable for any specific rental situation.

 • New York Residential Lease Agreement The New York Multiple Listing Network provides this lease template for residential use.
 It details numerous rules and procedures, including the tenant’s responsibility for the condition of the rental unit.

-• The New York City Bar Retail LeaseThe New York City Bar provides this form, for rental of commercial retail spaces.
+• The New York City Bar Retail LeaseThe New York City Bar provides this form for renting commercial retail spaces.
 It outlines New York’s property rules and procedures, and details elements like signage, shared common areas, and subletting policies.

 New York Required Lease Disclosures